jonassjoh/dspW245/README.md

 A Python3 library used to interface with the D-Link DSP-W245.

 The library is somewhat lacking in terms of what it can do.
-It could be expended to support more operations.
+It could be expanded to support more operations.
 It could also be refactored to look prettier.
-I might revisit this in the future, but for the time being it is atleast capable of turning each socket on and off.
+I might revisit this in the future, but for the time being it is at least capable of turning each socket on/off.

 Any help will gladly be accepted.
 Don't hesitate to open an issue or submitting a pull request.